sinergy/ykquiz/README.md

 ```

 ### Q9.
 What is the nine-patch Image?
 A nine-path image is an image file with `.9` extension.
 For example: `dialog_bg.9.png`.
-The image itself is composed of the original image and **extra 1px-wide black line** around each edge of image(rectangle).
-The black line at *left* and *top* define the so-called **strechable patches**.
-Strechable patches is the area where the system automatically use to expand vertically/horizontally to adopt the size of widget.
+The image itself is composed of the original image and **extra 1px-wide black line** around each edge of the image(rectangle).
+The black line at *left* and *top* define the so-called **stretchable patches**.
+Stretchable patches are the area where the system automatically use to expand vertically/horizontally of the image so that it adopt to the size of a widget.
 The black line at *right* and *bottom* define the optional content area.
-Content area define and limit the space where our can be rendered.
+Content area defines and limits the space where our content such as text can be rendered.
-The most straightforward use case of nine-patch image is the background of the comic or manga style dialogue in IM applications.
-Since we have no idea how much characters user will input, we use nine-patch image as background so that Android system will calculate the final size of the dialogue widget according to the characters user input and automatically adopt the strechable background according to the final size of the widget.
+The most straightforward use case of a nine-patch image is the background of the comic or manga style dialogue in IM applications.
+Since we have no idea how much characters user will input, we use a nine-patch image as the background so that Android system will calculate the final size of the dialogue widget according to the characters user input and automatically adopt the stretchable background according to the final size of the widget.

 ### Q10.
 What is looper, message queue, and a Handler?
 `MessageQueue` is a low-level class which hold the list of `Message`s to be dispatched by a `Looper` within its associated thread.
 We can not access the thread's `MessageQueue` directly, instead we have to add `Message` through the `Handler` created on the same thread.
 We can take `Looper` as a `while` loop which is always `true` so that it never stop looping against its associated `MessageQueue` and dispatch `Message` object from `MessageQueue` to the `Handler` to consume it.